-Aide "Sam" Moore, Moderator, Youth Partnership and Training Assistant, Coalition for Juvenile Justice Audriana "Audi" Wodrazka Espinoza, Iowa Youth Justice Counsil Isidro Marino, Kansas Advisory Group Mylan Barnes, Juvenile Justice Advisory Council, Washington D.C.
-Co-chair Laura Furr, Chair, Washington DC Juvenile Justice Advisory Group, CJJ Consultant The Role of Historically Black Colleges and Universities in Supporting Justice Reform - Historically Black Colleges and Universities (HBCUs) are key partners in the work to end racial and ethnic disparities in the youth legal system.
-Join us for a conversation about the ways HBCUs can serve as a tool to end the over-representation of Black youth in the legal system.
-10:30 am - 10:40 am Break 10:40 am - 11:40 pm Concurrent Workshop Session #1 Treasury North Carolina's Journey to Implement Collaborative Service Planning with Justice-involved Youth - North Carolina DJJDP implemented collaborative assessment and case planning to achieve more individualized treatment and service outcomes.
-Using the YASI (YASI) and Collaborative Case Work, North Carolina advanced a strength-based and MI-informed approach to more directly involve youth in service planning.
-The workshop will describe key components including client feedback, a statewide service directory, collaborative service planning with youth, measurement of strengths, trauma, health and basic needs, and a statewide staff coaching program.
+Aide "Sam" Moore, Moderator, Youth Partnership and Training Assistant, Coalition for Juvenile Justice Audriana "Audi" Wodrazka Espinoza, Iowa Youth Justice Council Isidro Marino, Kansas Advisory Group Mylan Barnes, Juvenile Justice Advisory Council, Washington D.C., Co-chair Laura Furr, Chair, Washington DC Juvenile Justice Advisory Council, Co-Chair Looking at the Past and Present to Address Racial and Ethnic Disparities: The Importance of Historical Context and Data Analysis- This panel conversation will explore the importance of historical context and analysis as a tool to address racial and ethnic disparities in the youth justice system.
+While current system data can serve as an important tool, context and history are also key to helping create a more equitable system.
+Panelists will share their work at the local and state levels, and how they are using context from the past to help better understand and address the challenges that exist in the present.
+Speakers:

+Derrik Anderson, Executive Director, Race Matters for Juvenile Justice

+Michelle Sawyers, Statewide Operations Supervisor, Administrative Office of the Courts, Kentucky Moderator, Pastor Edward Palmer, Immediate Past Chair, Coalition for Juvenile Justice

+10:30 am - 10:40 am

+Break

+10:40 am - 11:40 pm

+Concurrent Workshop Session #1

+Treasury

+North Carolina's Journey to Implement Collaborative Service Planning with Justice-Involved Youth - North Carolina Department of Juvenile Justice and Delinquency Prevention implemented collaborative assessment and case planning to achieve more individualized treatment and service outcomes.
+Using the Youth Assessment and Screening Instrument (YASI) and Collaborative Case Work, North Carolina advanced a strength-based approach to more directly involve youth in service planning.
+The workshop will describe key components including client feedback, a statewide service directory,

+collaborative service planning with youth, measurement of strengths, trauma, health and basic needs, and a statewide staff coaching program.

 Presenters:

-Candice Moore, Implementation Manager, North Carolina Department of Public Safety - Juvenile Justice and Delinquency Prevention Megan Perrault, Juvenile Justice Social Research Manager, North Carolina Department of Public Safety - Juvenile Justice and Delinquency Prevention David Robinson, Director of Assessment, Orbis Partners Archives Advance Peace Lansing, MI Peacemaker Fellowship; Creating Agents of Peace through Community Violence Intervention - Advance Peace Peacemaker Fellowship is a community violence intervention strategy dedicated to ending cyclical and retaliatory gun violence by investing in the healthy development and wellbeing of individuals at the center of the conflicts.
-Services are provided by community agents who build relationships, mediate conflicts to stop imminent violence.
+Candice Moore, Implementation Manager, North Carolina Department of Public Safety, Juvenile Justice and Delinquency Prevention Megan Perrault, Juvenile Justice Social Research Manager, North Carolina Department of Public Safety, Juvenile Justice and Delinquency Prevention David Robinson, Director of Assessment, Orbis Partners Archives Advance Peace: Creating Agents of Peace through Community Violence Intervention - Advance Peace Peacemaker Fellowship is a community violence intervention strategy dedicated to ending cyclical and retaliatory gun violence by investing in the healthy development and wellbeing of individuals at the center of conflicts.
+Services are provided by community agents who build relationships and mediate conflicts to stop imminent violence.
 Our initiative supports participants in becoming agents of peace who are committed to living, actively pursuing non-violent behaviors, and reducing trauma in their lives.
 Presenters: